ArjenSchwarz/wercker-step-hugo-build/README.md

 If you already have Hugo installed in your container, this step will use the installed version.
 To override this behaviour, set `force_install` to `true`.

-## disable_pygments (optional)
+## install_pygments (optional)

-If you don't need [support for pygments](http://gohugo.io/extras/highlighting/), you can speed up the build process by not installing it.
-Set `disable_pygments` to `true` to disable support for pygments.
+By default Hugo uses the [Chroma for code highlighting](http://gohugo.io/extras/highlighting/).
+If you prefer to use Pygments, you can still install it with this flag.

 ## dev_flags, prod_branches and dev_branches (optional)